The Best Lifts for Building Broader Shoulders

 A better solution, we’ve found, is to use the half-kneeling dumbbell overhead press.
 We can stimulate a similar amount of growth in our shoulders, but the load is much lighter, reducing the risk of hurting our lower back.
 The kneeling split-stance also makes it easier to do the lift with good posture.
 After a bit of practice, most people can then shift to doing the standing overhead press—again, using just a single dumbbell at a time.

 When dumbbell overhead pressing becomes easy, you can progress to the barbell.
 Or not.
 Dumbbells are just as good.
 It’s entirely up to you.

-In general, anywhere from 4–40 reps can be good for hypertrophy training, with 5–30 reps being slightly more practical, and 6–20 reps being the easiest of all.
+As a general rule of thumb, the hypertrophy rep range is anywhere from 4–40 reps, with 5–30 reps being slightly more practical, and 6–20 reps being the easiest of all.

 More specifically, the barbell overhead press is a big compound lift that suits heavier sets of 5–10 reps.
 Interestingly, though, many people find that going above ten reps is easier on their front delts and traps but harder on their lateral delts, which in this case, is exactly what we want.
 This gives us a few options:

 - 3–5 sets of 5–10 reps: to treat the overhead press as a big compound lift that bulks up our shoulder girdle overall.
 Afterwards, we can focus specifically on our side delts with upright rows and lateral raises.